pvblicltd/generator-node-restify-aws-swagger/README.md

 ### CoffeeScript based

-This generator used to have a JavaScript alongside the CoffeeScript option.
+This generator used to have a JavaScript or CoffeeScript choice option.
 I decided to take it out because it became too much work to maintain both variants and I didn't really use the pure JavaScript version myself.
 So any code or updates I wrote would only be tested for the CoffeeScript version.

 ### What is Yeoman?